A Survey of Mamba: Applications

 \subsection{Recommender Systems}

-Recommender Systems are widely utilized in e-commerce~\cite{zhang2024linear,zhou2018micro,chen2023fairly} and social networks~\cite{fan2019deep_dscf,fan2019deep_daso,fan2018deep}, aiming to capture users' evolving preferences and the interdependencies among their past behaviors~\cite{zhao2024recommender,fan2022graph}.
+Recommender Systems are widely utilized in e-commerce~\cite{zhang2024linear,zhou2018micro,chen2023fairly} and social networks~\cite{fan2019deep_dscf,fan2019deep_daso,fan2018deep}, aiming to capture users' evolving preferences and the interdependencies among their past behaviors~\cite{zhao2024recommender,fan2022graph,qu2025diffusion}.
 Although transformer-based models have demonstrated effectiveness in recommender systems~\cite{sun2019bert4rec}, they face computational efficiency challenges because of the quadratic complexity of attention mechanisms, especially when dealing with longer sequences of behaviors.
 Recently, several Mamba-based models have been applied to analyze long-term user behavior for personalized recommendations~\cite{yang2024uncovering,liu2024mamba4rec,wang2024echomamba4rec,su2024mlsa4rec,cao2024mamba4kt}.
-For instance, Mamba4Rec~\cite{liu2024mamba4rec} pioneers the use of selective state space models for efficient sequential recommendation, enhancing model performance while maintaining inference efficiency.
+For example, Mamba4Rec~\cite{liu2024mamba4rec} pioneers the use of selective state space models for efficient sequential recommendation, enhancing model performance while maintaining inference efficiency.
 Similarly, RecMamba~\cite{yang2024uncovering} explores Mamba's effectiveness in lifelong sequential recommendation scenarios (i.e., sequence length $\ge$ 2k), achieving comparable performance to benchmark models while cutting down training time by 70\% and reducing memory costs by 80\%.
 Furthermore, EchoMamba4Rec~\cite{wang2024echomamba4rec} integrates a bidirectional Mamba module with frequency-domain filtering to accurately capture intricate patterns and interdependencies within user interaction data.
 It demonstrates superior performance over existing models, delivering more precise and personalized recommendations.
 Additionally, Mamba4KT~\cite{cao2024mamba4kt} is designed explicitly for knowledge tracing in intelligent education, leveraging the Mamba model to capture enduring correlations between exercises and student knowledge levels.
-As educational datasets expand, this method suggests a promising avenue for enhancing prediction accuracy, model efficiency, and resource utilization in knowledge tracing research.
+As educational datasets expand, this method suggests a promising avenue for enhancing prediction accuracy, model efficiency, and resource utilization in knowledge tracing research. {More recently, SSD4Rec~\cite{qu2024ssd4rec} proposes a novel pure-SSM structure for efficient sequential recommendation, which harnesses the advanced nature of Structured State-Space Duality to enable attention-like parallel computation on item sequences while scaling linearly with the input lengths.
+SSD4Rec allows variable-length input without any padding/truncation and achieves comprehensive long-range user behavior modeling from bi-directional perspectives.}